St John’s Co‑Cathedral Guide

 - Belfry Tour: €5 extra (admission fee still applies; tickets at the entrance)

-To avoid turning your visit into a blur, use a simple checklist: take in the full interior first, then zoom into details.
-Save the Oratory for when you’re ready to focus.
+To avoid turning your visit into a blur, use a simple structure: take in the full interior first, then zoom into chapels and details, then end in the Oratory when your attention is at its best.

 - Overall interior: let your eyes adjust and take in the scale